Child Safety for Window Lift Cords

-- Move cribs and other furniture children can climb up on to get to windows away from windows, blinds, etc.
+- Move cribs and other furniture children can climb up on to get to windows away from windows, window coverings, etc.

 - Keep all cord out of reach of children.
 Cut cords short or wrap them around a cord cleat.

-- Anchor cords for continuous cord loop blinds and shades.
+- Anchor cords for continuous cord loop options.

-- Make sure you lock cords on window blinds to prevent them from falling.
+- Make sure you lock cords on window treatments to prevent them from falling.

 - Corded window treatments purchased before 2001 should be replaced or retrofitted with cord-repair devices to reduce potential strangulation risks.

-- CPSC recommends against knotting or tying the cords together on window blinds or shades because this creates a new loop in which a child could become entangled.
+- CPSC recommends against knotting or tying the cords together because this creates a new loop in which a child could become entangled.

-Check out our new Cordless Blinds and Shades Safety Tips page for more information on buying the right window coverings for your child's room and home.
+Check out our new Cordless Window Coverings Safety Tips page for more information on buying the right window coverings for your child's room and home.